GaoyuanWu/GaoyuanWu.github.io/_pages/Me.md

 I am from Chengdu (成都), a city in southwest China.
 I love our dialects, our amazing food and of course, pandas!

 In my free time, I enjoy a variety of sports - soccer, badminton, tennis, and indoor rock clmbing.
-I love listening to music - I spend way too much time on spotify (61349 minutes in 2024, RIP my ears).
+I love listening to music - I spend way too much time on Spotify (61349 minutes in 2024, RIP my ears).
 I am a proud top 1% listener of Wu Bai and Faye Wong, according to Spotify.

 ### Education
-* Ph.D, Civil and Environmental Engineering, Princeton University, 2025 (expected)
+* Ph.D, Civil and Environmental Engineering, **Princeton University**, 2025 (expected)
-* Master of Arts, Civil and Environmental Engineering, Princeton University, 2022 (expected)
+* Master of Arts, Civil and Environmental Engineering, **Princeton University**, 2022
-* Bachelor of Engineering, Civil Engineering, Tongji University, 2020
+* Bachelor of Engineering, Civil Engineering, **Tongji University**, 2020